cf-platform-eng/secret-agent/README.md

+# secret-agent is no longer actively maintained by VMware.

 #secret-agent
 a POC to try out various approaches for embedding a java agent in a continer alongside a pushed app.